 Each year, LAFCO conducts an audit of the LAFCO finances.
 The independent auditing firm of R.J.
-Ricciardi, Inc. prepared the LAFCO financial audit for FY 2015-16.
+Ricciardi, Inc. prepared the LAFCO financial audit for FY 2016-17.
 Per the Commission's request, the auditing firm periodically rotates staff auditors assigned to the LAFCO audit, and a different auditor prepares the LAFCO audit each year.

 The audit was conducted in accordance with the generally accepted auditing standards as specified in the report.
+There were no new state or federal regulations affecting the FY 2016-17 audit (attached).
+However, we anticipate new legislation (GASB 75) that will impact the FY 2017-18 audit.

-The auditors found LAFCO's financial statements fairly represent LAFCO's financial position in all material respects; are in conformance with generally accepted accounting principles; and are free of misstatements.
-Further, the auditors found that the economic condition of LAFCO as it appears on the Statement of Net Position reflects financial stability and the potential for organizational growth.
+The auditors found LAFCO's financial statements present fairly, in all material respects, the respective position of the governmental activities and major fund of Contra Costa LAFCO as of June 30, 2017.
+Further, that the economic condition of Contra Costa LAFCO, as it appears on the Statement of Net Position, reflects financial stability and the potential for organizational growth.